 While genuine Group B cars are too rare and expensive for the average enthusiast, replicas normally cost in a range of $/€ 10,000 for “do-it-yourselfers” and up to $/€ 100,000+ for professional shop builds.

-Group B’s wild designs also helped influence car culture, the popularity of (all) four wheel drive, and has drawn some people to spend incredible amounts of time (and often money) to build tribute cars in hopes to keep the spirit alive.
+Group B’s wild designs also helped influence car culture, the popularity of (all) four-wheel drive, and has drawn some people to spend incredible amounts of time (and often money) to build tribute or heavily-inspired cars in hopes to keep the spirit alive.

 For other examples of such modern projects, CLICK HERE!